- Darren Hickling

 It All Falls into Place

 Was it all worth it, then?
-Only time will tell, of course, but as I enter my last week at work, it's looking very, very promising.
+Only time will tell, but as I enter my last week at work, it's looking very, very promising.
 The commute will be, at very worst, 20 minutes, saving me 2.5 hours a day!
 I'm commuting from Bournemouth in the interim, however, so have a fortnight of 4.5 hour daily journeys, but there's light at the end of the tunnel.
-What I lose from my very generous holiday allowance is easily offset from the commute time saved, and that's just when it works.
+What I lose from my very generous holiday allowance is offset from the commute time saved, and that's only when it works.
 Then there are the costs: no train tickets, cheaper rent, council tax, nursery fees and car insurance so far.
 Companies tend to pay more in London to offset this, but if you look past it and consider the savings you'll make elsewhere, you might find yourself a little shocked...

 Lastly, and definitely not least, is the reduction in stress.
 I don't consider myself a stress-head, and will happily put on my noise-cancelling headphones and block out the world in an attempt to make the commute pass by that much quicker.
 When the trains are delayed, and/or the local road traffic jammed, there's nothing worse than realising you might not see your little boy for more than 5 minutes of an evening, let alone neglecting the gorgeous wife.
-Knowing we have tried everything to put our family first, and seeing it already pay off, is exciting, extremely comforting, and worth the hell of moving 2 van loads of goods from one home to another!
+Knowing we have tried everything to put our family first, and seeing it already pay off, is exciting, extremely comforting, and worth the pain of moving 2 van loads of goods from one home to another!
 I'll miss my colleagues, and seeing local friends and family as frequently, but look forward to enjoying longer trips to see them all, and London, which I will appreciate more the less I visit.
 Bring on beach life!